Gianluca Costantini

-Gianluca Costantini (born December 19, 1971) in Ravenna, Italy, is a cartoonist, artist, comic journalist, and activist.
+Gianluca Costantini (born December 19, 1971) is a cartoonist, artist, comic journalist, and activist from Ravenna, Italy.

 Biography

-Gianluca Costantini is an Italian illustrator and cartoonist who received hi training at the Academy of Fine Arts in Ravenna.
+Costantini is an Italian illustrator and cartoonist who received his training at the Academy of Fine Arts in Ravenna.
 His career took off in 1993 when he contributed to the publications Schizzo in Cremona and the newspaper Il Manifesto.
 Starting from the year 2000, he embarked on experimenting with the use of the web in the language of comics through the project inguine.net, which later gave rise to the publication of the magazine inguineMAH!gazine by Coniglio Editore.
 In 2002, he curated the exhibition of Joe Sacco in Italy, followed in 2003 by the exhibition of Marjane Satrapi.
 In 2005, alongside Elettra Stamboulis, he organized the Komikazen Festival of real-life comics, an event that he continued to organize until 2016.

-Starting from 2010, Gianluca Costantini has taught Comic Art in the two-year specialization in Comic Languages at the Academy of Fine Arts in Bologna.
+Since 2010, Costantini has taught Comic Art in the two-year specialization in Comic Languages at the Academy of Fine Arts in Bologna.
 From 2016 to 2020, he actively participated in the activities of DiEM25 (Democracy in Europe Movement 2025), the movement led by Yanis Varoufakis, and collaborated with the Chinese Artist Ai Weiwei.

-In 2009 he exhibited at the Lazarides Gallery in London in 2010 at the Salon du dessin contemporain and at the Carousel du Louvre in Paris.
+He exhibited at the Lazarides Gallery in London in 2009, then at the Salon du dessin contemporain and at the Carousel du Louvre in Paris in 2010.
 In 2014 he exhibited at Dox Centre for the Contemporary Art of Prague and at the Humor Graphic Museum of Diogenes Taborda in Buenos Aires.
-In Italy he exhibits together with the works of Alighiero Boetti at the Museum of Contemporary Art in Lissone in 2013.
+In Italy he exhibited alongside the works of Alighiero Boetti at the Museum of Contemporary Art in Lissone in 2013.